robbie-cahill/tunnelmole-client/README.md

 Now, just go to either one of the URLs shown with your web browser.
 The URLs are public - this means you can also share them with collaborators and others over the internet.

+#### Custom subdomain
+Sometimes, it can be useful to have a domain that does not change frequently.
+To use a custom subdoman run `tmole 8080 as <yourdomain>.tunnelmole.com`.

+If you are using the hosted service (which is the default) and you want to use a custom subdomain you'll need to purchase a subscription [Learn More](https://dashboard.tunnelmole.com?utm_source=tunnelmoleClientGithub).

+Otherwise, you can self host.
+To learn more go to the [Tunnelmole Service](https://github.com/robbie-cahill/tunnelmole-service/) GitHub repo.
 ### Using Tunnelmole as a library

 #### Add the dependency